containers/fetchit/README.md

 systemctl enable harpoon --now
 ```

-For user ensure that the path for the configuration file `/home/harpooner/config.yaml:/opt/config.yaml` and the path for the podman socket are correct.

 NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.